dnsimple/dnsimple-support/content/articles/tlds-regulated.markdown

 ---

-Certain top level domains (TLDs) my be subject to the registrant meeting specific requirements or regulations.
+Certain top-level domains (TLDs) my be subject to the registrant meeting specific requirements or regulations.
 This article describes basic requirements for regulated and highly-regulated TLDs and provides a list of regulated and highly-regulated TLDs.

 ## Regulated TLDs